kubedb/docs/docs/guides/mongodb/backup/kubestash/customization/index.md

 ### Passing arguments to the restore process

-Similar to the backup process, you can pass arguments to the restore process through the `args` params under `spec.addon.task.params` section.
+Similar to the backup process, you can pass arguments to the restore process through the `args` params under `spec.addon.tasks[0].params` section.
 This example will restore data from database `testdb`.

 ```yaml
 apiVersion: core.kubestash.com/v1alpha1